-Our classic, pocket-sized guides have been updated with our latest recommendations for January through June 2018 and are now available!
-Pick up a new consumer guide when visiting the Monterey Bay Aquarium or any one of our Seafood Watch conservation partners, or download a new guide online so you can keep recommendations handy — and make better choices for a healthy ocean.
+Our classic, pocket-sized guides have been updated with our latest recommendations for January through June 2020 and are now available!
+Pick up a new consumer guide when visiting the Monterey Bay Aquarium, at any one of our Seafood Watch conservation partners, or download a new guide online so you can keep recommendations handy — and make better choices for a healthy ocean.

 Seafood experts from around the world trust and rely on the Seafood Watch program.
 Watch our latest video to find out why we are their go-to source for sustainable seafood guidance.

 This October, we hosted our 3rd annual National Seafood Month Photo Challenge — and got over 400 delicious entries!
 On our blog, we're sharing the top plates from this year's contest.

 This summer, we will be offering Best Choice fish tacos, wraps and banh mi sandwiches at our new food truck throughout the San Francisco Bay Area.
 These ocean-friendly bites support better fishing and farming practices today — and save our ocean for tomorrow.
 Are you hungry yet?